urbit/urbit.org-reloaded/content/events/2018-10-10-urbit-zcash-blockchain-week.md

 location = "Urbit Office"
 image = ""
 registration_url = "https://www.meetup.com/urbit-sf/events/255001807/"
-description = "
+description = "We're all full and looking forward to seeing you tonight.
+After you check-in at the front door please come up to floor 2, room 222."
-We're all full and looking forward to seeing you tonight.
-After you check-in at the front door please come up to floor 2, room 222.
++++

 ~Schedule